 What is the mid-market exchange rate?

 The mid-market rate is the midpoint between the buy and sell prices for a currency pair on the global forex market.
 It is the benchmark rate used by banks when trading with each other and the fairest reference point for comparing any retail exchange offer.
 Banks and bureaus charge above it; this converter shows it.
+See this dedicated page for more information.

 Why is my bank's exchange rate different from what I see here?